|

 Technique - Trolling with jigs.
 Live minnows work well for crappie.

-Other Fish Species - A small population of shoal bass are present and occasionally are caught in Goat Rock.
+Other Fish Species - A small population of shoal bass are present and caught in Goat Rock.

 Technique - Crayfish and baitfish are favorite foods for shoal bass.